jawi-mnh48/jawifont/README.md

 - Add glyph for non-Jawi letter known in Unicode as Arabic Letter Waw with Hamza Above (ؤ) at U+0624.
   - Glyph added for compatibility reason.
-  - This was used in old Jawi as the diphtongs /ao/ and /au/ (both are now written as أو) and the sounds /uʔ/ and /oʔ/ (both are now written as وء).
+  - This was used in old Jawi as the diphtongs /ao/ and /au/ (both are now written as أو or اٴو) and the sounds /uʔ/ and /oʔ/ (both are now written as وٴ).
 - Add glyph for non-Jawi letter known in Unicode as Arabic Letter Dul (ڎ) at U+068E.
   - Glyph added for compatibility reason.
   - This was used in some area to spell Sundanese and Javanese words in Malay.